 You can also delete the Software Distribution Folder.
-To do this double click the drive where your Windows is installed and go to folders: Windows > SoftwareDistribution.
+To do this, double click the drive where your Windows is installed and go to folders: Windows > SoftwareDistribution.
 Now delete the folder named SoftwareDistribution.
-OR you can also rename it with SoftwareDistributionOld.
+OR, you can also rename it with SoftwareDistributionOld.

-Now re-enable the Windows Update service, press the Windows + R to invoke the Run box.
+Now re-enable the Windows Update service, and press the Windows + R to invoke the Run box.
 Type services.msc, and hit OK.
-Restart your PC and try Windows Update again to see if it solves the issue.
+Restart your PC and try Windows Update to see if it solves the issue.

 Method 3: Check and Repair System Files

 If Windows found missing system files, you may see the 0x80070002 or 0x80070003 error code.
 So you should check and repair all system files in your Windows installation.
 The SFC tool will analyze the affected file(s).
 To do so, follow the below steps: